This site requires a more recent version of Adobe Flash Player to function properly.

 Other US states like Pennsylvania and Delaware recently legalized table games.
 Similar actions by other states could affect the number of tourists visiting Las Vegas.
 More than 80% of the tourists visiting Las Vegas are domestic.
 The Las Vegas gaming market has reached a saturation state.
 Casino operators indulge in intense competition to sustain their margins.
 Intense competition is affecting the industry margins.

 Excess room capacity hitting the markets is expected to pressurize the margins of the gaming industry by pushing average daily rates down.
-At the end of 2010, Cosmopolitan added about 3,000 additional rooms in the market.
 Furthermore, Asian tourists prefer Macau to Las Vegas as a result of two things: firstly it offers world class gaming infrastructure since the advent of foreign gaming companies in Macau in 2006, and secondly it is at a nearby location.
 The decline in the number of Asian tourists would also affect the Las Vegas gaming industry.

 MGM Resorts operations are not geographically diversified.
 It operates mainly in the US, particularly in Las Vegas.
 It does have a presence in Macau through its joint venture investment, MGM Macau.
 However, its presence in Macau is on a smaller scale compared to its competitors.
 However, MGM's new Cotai resort will boost its market share in the Macau casino industry.